Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Projective structures and 2-nondegenerate CR geometry

-Thus, almost para-CR structures in dimension 5 are Cartan geometries of type $(\mathrm{SL}(4,\RR),P_{1,3})$ and are among the so-called \emph{regular} and \emph{normal} parabolic geometries, where $P_{1,3}=P_0\ltimes P_+$ in which $P_+$ is the 5-dimensional nilradical and $P_0=\RR^\times\times \mathrm{GL}(2,\RR)\subset \mathrm{GL}(3,\RR).$ In the case of oriented almost para-CR structure on an oriented projective structure induced on the oriented projectivized cotangent bundle, one has $P_0=\RR^+\times \mathrm{GL}^+(2,\RR).$ The harmonic curvature of 5-dimensional almost para-CR structures has three components, also known as the fundamental invariants, and can be written as The vanishing of $K_H$ implies local flatness, i.e. local equivalence to the flat model described previously.
+Thus, almost para-CR structures in dimension 5 are Cartan geometries of type $(\mathrm{SL}(4,\RR),P_{1,3})$ and are among the so-called \emph{regular} and \emph{normal} parabolic geometries, where $P_{1,3}=P_0\ltimes P_+$ in which $P_+$ is the 5-dimensional nilradical and $P_0=\RR^\times\times \mathrm{GL}(2,\RR)\subset \mathrm{GL}(3,\RR).$ In the case of oriented almost para-CR structures that correspond to oriented projective structures, one has $P_0=\RR^+\times \mathrm{GL}^+(2,\RR).$ The harmonic curvature of 5-dimensional almost para-CR structures has three components, also known as the fundamental invariants, and can be written as The vanishing of $K_H$ implies local flatness, i.e. local equivalence to the flat model described previously.
 The vanishing of torsion components $T^1:\biw^2\scE\to\scV$ and $T^2:\biw^2\scV\to\scE$ is equivalent to the integrability of the rank 2 distributions $\scE$ and $\scV,$ respectively.
 Moreover, the vanishing of $W$ is equivalent to the existence of a 4-parameter family of Legendrian surfaces that are null with respect to the indefinite subconformal structure on the contact distribution, e.g. see \cite{KM-subconformal} for a review.
 An almost para-CR structure of dimension $2n-1$ arises from a projective structure on an $n$-dimensional manifold in the manner described above, if and only if $W=0$ and $T^2=0,$ e.g. see \cite{Cap-corr},

 Starting from an oriented projective structure and its Cartan connection \eqref{eq:3Dproj-CartanCurv}, we can express the $\mathfrak{sl}(4,\RR)$-valued Cartan connection of the induced 5-dimensional almost para-CR structure on $\PP_+ T^*M$ as